texx00/sandypi/docker/readme.md

 In order to retain data between updates, the docker image is saving the data in some shared folders that are located outside the docker image (Docker volumes).

 It may be necessary or useful to access some of these folders.
-For example, the data can be backed up to replace the sd card and mantain the same drawings and playlist in the new pi image.
+For example, the data can be backed up to replace the sd card and mantain the same drawings and playlist in the new Pi image.

 The structure is like this: "main_volume_folder" -> "volume_name" -> _data -> "the actual data"